What the **** is a bøfsandwich?

 The ideal bun for a bøfsandwich, is a relatively soft one – perhaps a brioche bun or a potato roll.
 Make sure you toast it, before you assemble the bøfsandwich.
 If you’re really advanced – and of course you are – once you’ve cut the bun, you butter the insides and toast them on your pan.

 What you want here is a pungent brown mustard that can cut through all the fatty flavours.
 A dijon may be a little on the strong side?
 That’s your call.
 While you can use a yellow mustard, its taste profile is typically a little more on the tangy side – and we already have loads of acidity in this beast.

 Pickled beets ingredients

 1 kg (2lbs) of raw beetroots, 1L (35fl.oz) of water, 1 tbsp of salt, 750ml (26 fl.oz) of wine vinegar, 500g (1lbs) of sugar, 5 bay leafs, 10 whole peppercorns, 2 dried star anises.

 Wash the beets, and trim off the beet greens and long roots.
 Boil the whole beets for about 35 minutes in the water with the salt added.
 Pour out the hot water and put the pot with the hot beets still in it, under running cold water for around 5 minutes.
 This sudden temperature change makes the beets extra tender.
 Peal them and cut them into dices, less than 1cm (0.4inch) on all sides.
-Now add the vinegar, sugar, bay leafs, peppercorns, and star anise in a pot and bring it to a boil.
+In an empty pot, add the vinegar, sugar, bay leafs, peppercorns, and star anise – and bring it to a boil.
 Then add the diced beets and bring it to a boil again.
 Let it cool a bit before transferring to jars.
 Make sure to sterilize your jars, before adding the pickled beets.

 Sliced and pickled cucumbers (agurkesalat)